-- Trekking 10km/6mi + per day as you approach high/base camp
+- Trek 10km/6mi + per day as you approach base camp

-- A 12+ hour final push to the summit and subsequent descent on summit day
+- Have a 12+ hour final push to the summit and subsequent descent on summit day

-- Using core strength and flexibility to navigate uneven terrain
+- Use core strength and flexibility to navigate uneven terrain

-Ideally you should give yourself at least 4 months to adequately prepare in a relaxed manner.
-It can be achieved in a shorter time frame, but training while the clock is clicking can be frustrating and might lead to injury.
+Ideally you should give yourself at least 4 months to prepare.
+This can be achieved in a shorter time frame, but training while the clock is ticking can be frustrating and might lead to injury.
 Below is our guide for getting those glutes, quads, calves and core prepared for this epic adventure.

-Aerobic (or cardio) training will be a key factor in allowing you to successfully trek Kilimanjaro.
+Aerobic/cardio training will be a key factor in allowing you to successfully summit Mount Kilimanjaro.
 Aerobic literally means ‘requiring free oxygen’ and refers to the use of oxygen to adequately meet energy demands during exercise via aerobic metabolism.
 Aerobic exercise, unlike anaerobic exercise, requires oxygen for elongated periods of time.
 Thirty minutes to an hour of jogging, cycling, climbing stairs, swimming or even just brisk walking are all good aerobic exercises.
 Aim to exercise at 70% of your maximum heart rate for the best results.

 Leg and core strengthening

 Go to any gym and you’ll come across plenty of contraptions designed to increase the strength of your calves, thighs, hamstrings, glutes and core.
-These are fine though the usual warnings apply: always read the instructions carefully before using any machine and never be too ambitious and overload the machine with too much weight.
-Either course of action could lead to serious injury and the cancellation of your trek altogether.
+The usual warnings apply: always read the instructions carefully before using any machine and don’t be too ambitious or overload the machine with too much weight, as this could lead to serious injury and the cancellation of your trek altogether.

-We think it helps to concentrate on aerobic exercises one day (say three times a week) alternating with leg & core strengthening exercises for the other three days – then rest on the seventh day.
+We think it helps to concentrate on aerobic exercises three days a week, alternating each day with legs & core strengthening exercises – then rest on the seventh day.